 That the nearly forgotten Mahoney with his paltry catapult and boorish ways should wind up charging to the rescue here is perhaps the most touchingly ironic detail of the entire Dubliners collection.
 No conclusive ending?
 I say it again – pshaw.
 The stunning irony here is that Joe Dillon and his ferocious tactics never really vanished at all; the narrator may have tried to write them out of his story, but by the end, he finds himself very much needing them, and much like Little Chandler and Gabriel Conroy, must then endure a profound humbling.
 An Encounter‘s ending is every bit as powerful as those of A Little Cloud or The Dead – perhaps even more so.

-As I said before, I don’t have much interest in defending my metempsychosis reading in terms of being definitively what Joyce intended when composing An Encounter.
+I don’t have much interest in defending my metempsychosis reading in terms of being definitively what Joyce intended when composing An Encounter.
 After all, the narrative elisions in this story can be filled in any number of ways, and if this reading somehow interferes or conflicts with insights offered in other, alternate readings of An Encounter, then by all means set it aside.
 I can only reiterate that this is a Reverse-Reading, that these kinds of imaginative insights can only be fostered by Reverse-Reading, and even setting the question of Joyce’s intentionality aside, this particular story now has an uncannily strong narrative cohesion, very much thanks to Reverse-Reading.

 As I demonstrated in “The Prankquean Matrix,” Joyce puts the “rule of three” storytelling trope to very specific use in his works, always casting a female in the role of instigator against a stubborn male protagonist.
 On the surface, An Encounter appears bereft of any female characters whatsoever, but females are by no means completely absent – the story contains a total of three (!) very striking yet etheric evocations of feminine power: